 I created a LLC in California, business website, and obtained a business license and someone in Canada trademarked my business name.
 Am I still able to create clothing under my business name?
 Is there a conflict if I pursue selling my clothing?

 If the Canadian company uses and registered the trademark in different class of goods or service, you may still use the mark in you business.
 If both you and the Canadian company have same type of business or product, and you are a senior user of the trademark, you should file an opposition to...Read more »

 Your website and the original website both use images from TOEI Animation.
 I guess neither of you have obtain authorization from TOEI.
 Therefore, both of you are infringing TOEI's copyright.
 The original website enjoys only the website design.
-If you did not copy its website design, you do not...Read more »
+If you did not copy its website design, you do...Read more »

 Copyright law prohibits unauthorized use and reproduction of copyrighted material without authorization.
 When you put copyrighted material on your webpage, you used and reproduced it.
 Therefore, you have infringed copyright, regardless people's viewing or not.

 Submission of your idea without a nondisclosure agreement is almost like a free gift to the receiving company.
-Like Google's disclaimer in its idea submission form that "by submitting a proposal, idea or feature request on this page, you give Google the right to use it freely without compensation."...Read more »
+Like Google's disclaimer in its idea submission form that "by submitting a proposal, idea or feature request on this page, you give Google the right to use it freely without...Read more »

 It depends.
 Factors to affect the cost of creating a patent may involve, at least, the type of invention, the complication of your invention, the clarity of your invention description, the quality of the patent drafting and drawing, the countries you want to cover the protections.
 Normally, it will...Read more »